michael-dean-haynie/littlejs-game-jam-2025/README.md

 #### formatting and linting

-- `format:check`: check if there are any formatting issues
+- `npm run format:check`: check if there are any formatting issues
-- `format:write`: format everything
+- `npm run format:write`: format everything
-- `lint`: check if there are any lint issues
+- `npm run lint`: check if there are any lint issues
-- `lint:fix`: try to fix any lint issues
+- `npm run lint:fix`: try to fix any lint issues

 ### dev notes